Saquon Barkley Player Prop Bets for NFL Week 14 | New York vs. Los Angeles 12/12/2021

 Matchup vs. Los Angeles

-- The Chargers give up 141.2 yards per game on the ground, the NFL's 31st-ranked rush defense.
+- Barkley will go up against a Chargers squad that allows 141.2 rushing yards per game and is the NFL's 31st-ranked rush defense.

-- Barkley and the Giants will face off against the NFL's 30th-ranked defense in terms of rushing touchdowns allowed (17).
+- This season the Chargers have conceded 17 rushing TDs.
+They are ranked 30th in the league in that category.

 Recent Performances

-- In last week's matchup against the Dolphins, Barkley ran the ball 11 times for 55 yards (five yards per carry).
+- In last week's outing against the Dolphins, Barkley carried the ball 11 times for 55 yards (five yards per carry).

 Barkley's New York Teammates